 It does not matter, in the end, because Paul was responding to Ephesian religious culture which fostered domineering female leaders at the temple of Artemis, who no doubt had taught people, men and women, about this religion.

-Those verses (and the entire epistle) was not written two weeks ago, but two thousand years ago.
-Those verses must have an original cultural background that must be explored, particularly in the role of women in the church.
+Those verses, of necessity, have an original cultural background that must be explored, particularly in the role of women in the church.
 The background clarifies the “plain” meaning of the text, even more.
-And I say that the background opens the door to women today to teach in the public assembly.
-Paul’s restrictions were not universal.
+It is very risky to ignore the cultural background because we can reach needlessly severe restrictions.

 First Timothy 2 begins broadly with the entire world and redemption (vv.
 2b-7), so Paul used the generic term anthrōpos, which means “person” or “human being.”
 In the plural it can be translated as “people.”
 Christ being a ransom can cover all of humankind.